Ben 10: Alien Swarm: Production

 Major hurdles for film's initial production stage included the 2007-2008 Writers Guild of America strike as well as the threat of strikes by other guilds.
 Prior to a potential Directors Guild of America strike, Winter began creating animatics of action sequences featuring characters rejected for the 2007 film.
 This would allow animators to complete sequences if the Directors Guild of America went on strike in January 2008, which ultimately did not happen.
 Winter considered making a small project in between Ben 10 and the movie, but decided against the idea, saying "you have your baby and you don't want someone else to take it".

 Inspired by its use in Sam Raimi's Spider-Man, three action sequences in Ben 10: Alien Swarm were shot using IMAX cameras.
 Although screenwriters John Turman and James Krieg suggested that the IMAX footage would be 3D, Winter later said he found 3D too gimmicky.
 Winter added that shooting in IMAX was easier than using stereoscopic cameras.

 Cartoon Network became more involved in the designs of the aliens than the company was for Ben 10.
 The company along with Boomerang, suggested to the filmmakers that combining aliens be the main draw for the movie.

 The score to Ben 10: Alien Swarm was composed by Michael Wandmacher, who reunited with director Alex Winter to record his score with a 71-piece ensemble of the Northwest Sinfonia and Blue Man Group at the Bastyr University.
-Many songs were featured in the film including: "Sharks" by Red Fang, "A Little Faster" by There for Tomorrow, "Flyentology" by EL-P, "Healer" by Torche, "Rescue Me" by Hawthorne Heights, and "Tell Me" by Story of the Year.
+Many songs were featured in the film including: "Sharks" by Red Fang, "A Little Faster" by There for Tomorrow, "Flyentology" by EL-P (Featuring Trent Reznor), "Healer" by Torche, "Rescue Me" by Hawthorne Heights, and "Tell Me" by Story of the Year.

 Cancelled sequel

 The film was successful enough to warrant a sequel.
 Actor Ryan Kelley, who portrayed Ben Tennyson, was asked to return for two more potential sequels.
 CN Real went defunct in early 2010 due to poor ratings and Cartoon Network decided to distance themselves from further live action projects.

 On June 14, 2011, The Matrix producer Joel Silver announced that he, along with Warner Bros. and Dark Castle Entertainment, would be working on a film version of Ben 10.
 In January 2012, Albert Torres was announced as screenwriter.
 In February 2013, Ryan Engle was announced to work on Torres' script.
 Andrew Rona, Steve Richards, and Joel Silver were producers.
-Alex Heineman and Sarah Meyer were executive producers.

-In March 2019, the project was confirmed to have been redeveloped as a live-action streaming television series, to be released on WarnerMedia's then-upcoming streaming service HBO Max.
-However, after the announcement, no official statements were made about the project.